tomhendra/peronsal-site/src/lib/content/google-fonts-to-woff2.md

 ---
 title: 'Convert Google Fonts to woff2 the Right Way'
+subtitle: 'lorum ipsum'
 date: '2021-19-03'
+updated: ''
+coverImage: 'bizarre-platypus-2400.png'
-coverImage: 'bizarre-platypus-2400.png'alt: 'Bizarre Platypus #2400'
+alt: 'Bizarre Platypus #2400'
 caption: 'Photo by Kaushal Moradiya from Pexels'
 categories:
   - 'typography'
   - 'css'
-excerpt: "Google Fonts is a great resource for typefaces.
+description: "Google Fonts is a great resource for typefaces.
 It is a well-established platform and the web app is a joy do use.
 However if we want to self-host the fonts we download, which we should do according to Google, the default download from Google Fonts is TTF."